 Use keyword blocking to prevent certain types of HTTP traffic from accessing your network.
 The blocking can be always or according to a schedule.

-1. Select Advanced > Security > Block Sites to display the following screen:
+- > To set up keyword blocking: - 1.
+Select Advanced > Security > Block Sites to display the following screen: